OlegDzhuraev/Python-ECS/README.md

 # Python ECS
 This repository contains Entity Component System concept written on the Python language.
 Can be used for a gamedev purposes.

 **Disclaimer:** This ECS implementation very raw and primitive, since I'm using this repo just to explore Python features and syntax.
 I needed  some gameplay loop to work with games in Python, and made this.
-It not suitable for production, and will not be.
+It is not suitable for production, and will not be.

 ![Work example](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExNjJjODIyMTY2ODQ3MzM3MDRiODczNmQ0OWRhZjlkMTY5NzQwNmI0MSZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/vUUPseMRyMBZkgTHwu/giphy.gif)